 Plan your garden and your growing.
 Plan before you order, so you’re ordering only what you’ll actually grow and use.

 Take inventory of last year’s seeds.
 Few types, like onions, parsnips, and parsley, are not worth saving for a second or subsequent year but most seeds are.
 So, if you have leftover seeds that were stored well (cool, dark, and dry), take an inventory and use those up first.
-If you’re not sure how viable your seeds are, run a simple at-home germination test (this link also has a great list of seed viability ages).
+If you’re not sure how viable your seeds are, run a simple at-home germination test.

 Order early.
 Early ordering helps seed companies plan and restock and it helps you to be able to seek an alternative supply in enough time for seed starting and planting for those seeds that you can’t get all in one place.